ittaibxo/ittaibxo/README.md

 - 👋 Hi, I’m Taibou Diallo
 - 👀 I’m interested in cloud computing
-- 🌱 I’m currently learning AWS SAA
+- 🌱 I’m currently learning AWS!

 <!---
 ittaibxo/ittaibxo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.